kairos-io/kairos/docs/content/en/docs/Reference/faq.md

 ---
+title: "FAQ"
-title: "Frequently asked questions"
+linkTitle: "Frequently asked questions"
-linkTitle: "FAQ"
 weight: 9
 date: 2022-11-13
 description: >
 ---

-# FAQ

 ## What is the difference between Kairos compared to Talos/Sidero Metal and Flatcar?